 - Use visual charts to keep you motivated.
 We have one in our ensuite and one inside our pantry door.

 - Try and get a side hustle.
 Sell things around the house, work extra shifts, do you what you can to earn some extra cash.

 - Make it a game.
 Beat the budget you have set, be FRUGAL.

-During this journey, we keep ourselves motivated by listening to Dave Ramsey podcasts, I am part of the Debt free community on Instagram, we have visual charts around the house and I love making spreadsheets in my spare time showing our progress.
+During this journey, we keep ourselves motivated by listening to podcasts, I am part of the debt-free community on Instagram, we have visual charts around the house and I love making spreadsheets in my spare time showing our progress.

 How do you manage the days where you just wanted to go out and spend money?